infinity3arc3/CMF251-GameDEV/README.md

 Github is an application which will allow us to organize and control our update files when developing our major project this semester.
 A basic tutorial can be found on Github's website [here](https://docs.github.com/en/get-started/quickstart/hello-world).

+## Do NOT merge any of the files to main branch
+We will take care of merging files and updating the main repository.